PaddlePaddle/docs/doc/fluid/beginners_guide/install/compile/compile_Windows_en.md

 1. Check that your computer and operating system meet our supported compilation standards

-	* Windows 10 Family Edition / Professional Edition / Enterprise Edition
+	* Windows 10 Professional Edition / Enterprise Edition

 	* Visual Studio 2015 Update3